jhenstridge/obs-rtsp-source/README.md

 * set "Network buffering" to 0 MB
 * set "Input" to the rtsp URL of the stream

+There is an in-development OBS plugin that automates configuring the media source as above.
+Still to do is adding the mDNS support for discovering streams, and reconfiguring the source when the selected camera becomes available.

+As the OBS plugin also lets us know when the source is "active" (i.e. part of the current scene), it could also let us communicate this back to the sender.
+In turn, that would allow for some kind of "tally light" feature.

 ## Pipelines

 The RTSP server is built on top of GStreamer and will use pipelines